 During the year, budgeted expenditures exceeded actual amounts primarily because actual expenditures related to repair and maintenance were lower than anticipated.
-The September 30, 2015 budget was amended because actual expenditures were greater than originally anticipated.
+The September 30, 2018 budget was amended because actual expenditures for maintenance expenditures was more than originally anticipated.

 Economic Factors